serg1o/Serialization/README.md

 Serialization
 =============

-hangman game with save game option; event manager tutorial from jumpstartlab
+hangman.rb - command line hangman game with load and save game options

+event_manager.rb - tutorial from jumpstartlab: reading content from a CSV file; populate an erb template with use data